 *TALENS (GAROU/FERA): If you have the Rite of Binding (or equivalent) as a Garou or Fera, you will be allowed to enter game with a number of talens equal to your Rank + Gnosis.
 Double this if you’re a Theurge (as the societal expectation is that you make enough to cover the people who don’t have the rite).
 If you can include an inventory of talens you want on you with your character sheet, we’ll make sure they’re in your packet and you won’t have to hang around the table fiddling with item cards.
 Note that Spirit Brews are not talens, it’s a separate rite – if you have it on your sheet, you’ll get two brews for the weekend.

-*HUNG TIME EFFECTS (MAGE): With Time 4, a mage may have up to their Arete in hung effects, with up to their Arete in grades of success (including the base level of success) per effect.
+*HUNG TIME EFFECTS (MAGE): With Time 4, a mage may have up to their Arete in hung effects, with up to their Arete in extra grades of success divided among all hung effects.
+For example, an Arete 5 mage could have 5 hung effects, with 2 grades of success on one, three on another, and all the rest as basic effects.
 All hung effects will be issued item cards to represent them.
 If you can, please have any hung effects you want outlined when you submit your sheet.